tankersleyj/simplest_example_meteor_job_collection/README.md

-Job-Collection has great functionality and the "playground" is impressive.

-However "meteor-job-collection-playground" also has library dependencies that lpgeiger's minimal "simplest_example" example below does not.
+Vaughn Iverson's (vsisi) "meteor-job-collection-playground" has great functionality but also has library dependencies that lpgeiger's minimal "simplest_example" example below does not.

 Job playground: https://github.com/vsivsi/meteor-job-collection-playground